Dovelus/nimStealer/README.md

-### Nim Stealer
+## Nim Stealer

-This project is my first try about weaponizing Nim Language, in this project i tried to create a credential stealer from the chrome's local cache
+This project is my first attempt at weaponizing the Nim language.
+In this project, I tried to create a credential stealer from Chrome's local cache.

+## Disclaimer
+I take no responsibility for the misuse of this tool.